-- site cost: An administrator-defined numerical value meant to indicate the bandwidth or actual monetary cost of transmitting data between two sites.
-Only a comparison between two site cost values is meaningful, with a lower site preferred to a higher site cost. - target set: A consecutive list of referral entries.
+- site: A collection of one or more well-connected (reliable and fast) TCP/IP subnets.
+By defining sites (represented by site objects) an administrator can optimize both Active Directory access and Active Directory replication with respect to the physical network.
+When users log in, Active Directory clients find domain controllers (DCs) that are in the same site as the user, or near the same site if there is no DC in the site.
+See also Knowledge Consistency Checker (KCC).
+For more information, see [MS-ADTS]. - site cost: An administrator-defined numerical value meant to indicate the bandwidth or actual monetary cost of transmitting data between two sites.
+Only a comparison between two site cost values is meaningful, with a lower site preferred to a higher site cost. - stand-alone DFS namespace: A DFS namespace that has DFS metadata stored locally on the host server.
+The path to access the DFS root or a DFS link starts with the DFS root target host name.
+A stand-alone DFS namespace has only one DFS root target.
+Stand-alone DFS roots are not fault-tolerant; when the DFS root target is unavailable, the entire DFS namespace is inaccessible.
+Stand-alone DFS roots can be made fault-tolerant by being created on clustered file servers. - target set: A consecutive list of referral entries.
 A DFS referral response consists of DFS targets that are grouped into sets based on various policies.
 One policy groups DFS targets into two sets: one consisting of all DFS targets in the same site as the DFS client, and the other consisting of all remaining DFS targets.
 Another policy creates DFS target sets, where each set contains DFS targets that have the same site cost from the DFS client's perspective, in increasing order of cost.
 By assigning non-default priorities to DFS targets, other policies are possible.
-For more information, see [MSDFS]. - MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as described in [RFC2119].
+For more information, see [MSDFS]. - Unicode: A character encoding standard developed by the Unicode Consortium that represents almost all of the written languages of the world.
+The Unicode standard [UNICODE5.0.0/2007] provides three forms (UTF-8, UTF-16, and UTF-32) and seven schemes (UTF-8, UTF-16, UTF-16 BE, UTF-16 LE, UTF-32, UTF-32 LE, and UTF-32 BE). - Universal Naming Convention (UNC): A string format that specifies the location of a resource.
+For more information, see [MS-DTYP] section 2.2.57. - MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as defined in [RFC2119].
 All statements of optional behavior use either MAY, SHOULD, or SHOULD NOT.